ManindraDeMel/Chatbot/README.md

 py -3.9 run.py
 ```

-The provided run.py file in the root directory of the project utilizses tkinter to create a basic GUI for you to interact with the chatbot.
+The provided run.py file in the root directory of the project utilizes tkinter to create a basic GUI for you to interact with the chatbot.
 Once the file is run a tkinter application should open:

 ![interaction image](https://cdn.discordapp.com/attachments/715926471159578667/883694859247054929/unknown.png "tkinter example")